-Castle Rock is a medium-sized town located in the state of Colorado.
-With a population of 55,591 people and 11 constituent neighborhoods, Castle Rock is the 17th largest community in Colorado.
+Castle Rock is a larger medium-sized town located in the state of Colorado.
+With a population of 76,353 people and 14 constituent neighborhoods, Castle Rock is the 16th largest community in Colorado.
 Castle Rock has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Castle Rock, where the median household income is $86,563.00.
+This seems to be the case in Castle Rock, where the median household income is $121,388.00.

 Also of interest is that Castle Rock has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Castle Rock in 2010 was $35,779, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $143,116 for a family of four.
-However, Castle Rock contains both very wealthy and poor people as well.
+The per capita income in Castle Rock in 2018 was $49,138, which is wealthy relative to Colorado and the nation.
+This equates to an annual income of $196,552 for a family of four.

 The most common language spoken in Castle Rock is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German/Yiddish.